© Steve Trudell

 Xeromphalina brunneola ID - disagreeable tasting, but not bitter.
 Also clustered on conifer logs, but often darker than X. campanella/enigmatica.
 We have the ID type sequence, but no modern sequences or verified photos.

 Xeromphalina cirris BC - mild taste, on conifer needles, sometimes in moss.
-Subalpine and low elevations forms are slightly different, let's get both sequenced.
-We have the BC type sequence and a couple modern WA sequences at least two of which are from high elevation.
+Subalpine and low elevations forms seem slightly different, but sequences from both elevations match pretty closely.
+We have the BC type sequence and a couple modern WA sequences at least two of which are from high elevation, and one from Bellingham.
 The more recently described Xeromphalina setulipes from Spain has a very similar ITS sequence.
 I'm not sure why they described it as different, perhaps there are some ecological or morphological differences, or perhaps they didn't know about X. cirris.

 Xeromphalina campanelloides BC - bitter taste on conifer wood.
 We have the BC holotype and some paratype WA and PQ sequences.
 It turns out the PQ paratype has different DNA, matching other collections labelled X. parvibulbosa MI, even though they are described differently.
 We also have recent BC, WA and OR sequences.